JieunKwon/CSharp_WebApp_BookStore/README.md

 	ADO.NET for SQL Server 2017

-	ASP.NET and Web forms for Web Services
+	ASP.NET MVC and Web forms for Web Services

 	Arrays and Collections for Data control